Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] Title {{title}} to file
 - [ ] Vault path {{vault_path}} to file
 - [ ] Workspace {{workspace}} to file
-- No need to preview *Character encoding test*.
+- No need to preview these:
+	- *Character encoding test*.
+	- *Test to ignore error code*

 ## 1.2 Execute shell commands
 Inspect closely that their output to TestResults.md is a) correct, and b) matches what you saw in preview (e.g. `{{date:YYYY-MM-DD HH:mm:ss} }` %% The extra space here is intentional: Obsidian Templates should not parse this variable. %% should have exactly same seconds)!